- The “Don’t Tread on Me” flag originated as a cry for independence for the American colonies when defending themselves from the British.

 - A coiled rattlesnake, the image on the flag, sends the message: “I’m ready to defend myself, so don’t come any closer.”

-The snake was a well established symbol for America during that time.
-Even Benjamin Franklin is notably quoted for saying “The Rattlesnake never backed down when provoked.”
+The snake was a well-established symbol for America during that time.
+Even Benjamin Franklin is notably quoted as saying “The rattlesnake never backed down when provoked.”
 This quote captured the temper and conduct of America during that historical time.

-It became popular in the revolutionary war and has resurfaced in modern eras as an expression of liberty, individualism, and independence.
+It became popular in the Revolutionary War and has resurfaced in modern eras as an expression of liberty, individualism, and independence.
 The Flag first appeared on a battleship in 1775.
-The Flag was created by Christopher Gadsden.
+Christopher Gadsden created the Flag.
 Gadsden was a South Carolinian politician.

-In the early 2000-10s, “Don’t Tread on Me” and the broader symbolism of the Gadsden flag became even more politicized since it’s original creation in the 1700’s.
-The flag since has been adopted by conservative and libertarian groups which includes the Tea Party (2009).
-The flag and quote was also integrated into their platform for small government and the lowering of taxes.
+In the early 2000s-10s, “Don’t Tread on Me” and the broader symbolism of the Gadsden flag became even more politicized since its original creation in the 1700s.
+The flag since has been adopted by conservative and libertarian groups which include the Tea Party (2009).
+The flag and quote were also integrated into their platform for small government and the lowering of taxes.

 Join or Die vs The Gadsden Flag

 There are two major flags that are the most well-known for the second half of 18th-century America.
 The Join or Die flag and the Gadsden Flag are weaved together in history symbolically, however, each has been used for different ideological groups over the span of hundreds of years.

 The “Join or Die” flag depicts a timber rattlesnake cut into eight separate pieces.
 Each piece represents one of the existing colonies at the time of creation.
 The snake is depicted as dead, however, the image expresses that the Thirteen Colonies would also die if they did not unite to face the French during the Indian War.

 Although both flags have connections to Benjamin Franklin, both have rattlesnakes, and both were created during a similar time in history, each flag represents a different meaning.